 Fish Consumption Advisories

 Fishing provides many benefits, including food and recreational enjoyment.
-Many anglers keep, cook and eat their catches.
+Many anglers keep, cook, and eat their catches.
 Fish are routinely monitored for contaminants by the Department of Environmental Quality.
 Sometimes the fish in certain waters are found to contain potentially harmful levels of chemicals.
 When this happens, the Department of Health issues warnings for the affected bodies of water.
-Because the Health Department lowered their PCB advisory level and the list of advisories often changes several times in a given year, DGIF is no longer publishing a current list in this booklet.
+Because the Health Department lowered their PCB advisory level and the list of advisories often changes several times in a given year, DGIF is no longer publishing a current list on this website.

 For specific, up-to-date fish consumption advisories, please see the Fish Consumption Advisories section of the Department of Health’s website or call VDH at (804) 864-8182.